 After the battle of Kinsdale when Lord Burke of Castleconnell won acclaim on the English side, the Burkes seemed to display more loyalty to the king than to their country.
 However, when the two loyalties coincided during the reign of James II, they were leaders among the Confederate Catholics and many were deprived of their estates.
 Most recovered their estates in the Restoration.

 Our Burkes are found in Teevnish, Co Mayo in the mid 1800s.
-There seems little hope of tracing earlier records, but twenty years ago, it seemed that there was no hope of finding a family for Julia at all.
+There seems little hope of tracing earlier records, but twenty years ago, it seemed that there was no hope of finding a family for Julia at all, now we know she had a sister Bridget who married James Geraghty and a brother Austin.